daisy/pipeline-assembly/src/main/resources/README.txt

 	Usage: dp2 command [options]

 	Script commands:

-	dtbook-to-zedai			Transforms DTBook XML into ZedAI XML. zedai-to-epub3			Transforms a ZedAI (DAISY 4 XML) document into an EPUB 3 publication.
 	daisy202-to-epub3       Transforms a DAISY 2.02 publication into an EPUB3
                             publication.
+	daisy3-to-epub3         Transforms a DAISY 3 publication into an EPUB 3 publication.
-	dtbook-to-epub3			Converts multiple dtbooks to epub3 format
+	dtbook-to-epub3         Converts multiple dtbooks to epub3 format dtbook-to-html          Transforms DTBook XML into HTML.
+	dtbook-to-zedai         Transforms DTBook XML into ZedAI XML. dtbook-validator        Validates DTBook documents.
+Supports inclusion of MathML.
+	html-to-epub3           Transforms an (X)HTML document into an EPUB 3
+                            publication.
+	nimas-fileset-validator Validate a NIMAS Fileset.
+Supports inclusion of MathML.
+	zedai-to-epub3          Transforms a ZedAI (DAISY 4 XML) document into an EPUB 3 publication.
+	zedai-to-html           Transforms ZedAI XML (ANSI/NISO Z39.98-2012
+                            Authoring and Interchange) into HTML.

 	General commands:

+	delete              Deletes a job
 	halt                Stops the WS
-	delete				Deletes a job
+	jobs                Shows the status for every job log                 Gets the job's log file
-	result				Gets the zip file containing the job results jobs				Shows the status for every job status				Shows the detailed status for a single job help				Shows this message or the command help version				Shows version and exits
+    result              Gets the zip file containing the job results status              Shows the detailed status for a single job help                Shows this message or the command help version             Shows version and exits

 	To list the global options type:    dp2 help -g
 	To get help for a command type:     dp2 help COMMAND

 The Web service API is documented on the Pipeline 2 development wiki: